ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 Related to this are the threats presented by the way the data was filtered and cleaned for this project.
 Specifically for the Hispanic, Other Hispanic, and Mixed Race populations, having merged certain populations together may result in inaccurate interpretations of their rates of educational attainment.
 Additionally, data may have been incorrectly filtered by year or by identity group being observed when constructing the plots, which may result in one population's educational attainment misrepresenting a different population's rates.

 One of the additional threats to validity, presented by the content of this chapter, revolves around the limited nature of testing for the dashboard.
-While unit testing, observational testing, and continuous integration through GitHub Actions will be employed as methods of testing the content presented in EduAttain, the actual testing functionality is rather limited.
+While unit testing, observational testing, and continuous integration through GitHub Actions are employed as methods of testing the content presented in EduAttain, the actual testing functionality is rather limited.
 For unit testing, the only components being tested are that a plotly object is generated, the database is correctly queried and saved as a data frame, and that the random sample generation is accurate.
 The limited nature of unit testing is as a result of time constraints and lack of the use of reactive content in the dashboard of which to test.

 In order to mitigate these threats, much of the code used throughout the project, specifically for the plots, was reexamined and run thoroughly for any syntax errors or differences in output.
 The inadequacies of the unit testing are supplemented by the inclusion of additional testing techniques including the use of observational testing and continuous integration.